Early Years – New Jersey

-Concurrent with this position was the continued development of my aerobic teaching.
+Concurrent with this position was the continued obsession with my aerobic teaching.
 I became a fixture at several Sports Connection clubs.
-Eventually, I settled finding a “home” at what became the Manhattan Beach Spectrum Club.
+Eventually, I settled, finding a “home” at what became the Manhattan Beach Spectrum Club.

 I was told my classes were unique.
-I blended complex choreography (often 200 + count routines) and high energy always peppered with doses of somewhat odd humor.
-My classes, inexplicably, developed a “following” that resulting is some very minor and quite dubious celebrity around town.
-“Hey, you’re my aerobics teacher!” he would hear at the oddest places.
-Restaurants, store, airports, you name it.
-I taught nearly 5,000 classes.
-That is a lot of people.
+I blended complex choreography (often 200 + count routines) with a high-energy delivery, always peppered with doses of somewhat odd humor.
+My classes inexplicably developed a “following” that resulted in a very minor and quite dubious celebrity around town.
+“Hey, you’re my aerobics teacher!”
+I would hear at the oddest places.
+Restaurants, stores, airports, you name it.
+In total, I suspect I taught nearly 5,000 classes.
+That is a lot of classes.

 You know what?
-This will sound odd, but, those workouts, with those routines and all those incredibly fit folks following along, at times approached being art.
-Sounds pretentious?
-Maybe it is.
-But, ask anyone who was there it was special.
-A great time for workout junkies that once-in-a-lifetime.
+This will sound odd and pretentious, but those workouts, with those complex routines with incredibly fit folks following along precisely, approached being “art.”
+Ridiculous?
+Maybe.
+But, ask anyone who was there, it was special—a great time for workout junkies that will never be seen again.

-As serendipity would have it – an indispensable ingredient to any life – I met my soul mate and the woman who would become my wife in one of those classes.
+As luck would have it – an indispensable ingredient to any life – I met my soul mate and the woman who would become my wife in one of those classes.

 The whole relationship was magic.
-I proposed on one knee at Stanley Park in Vancouver BC.
-We married in a tiny ceremony on Zuma beach in Malibu CA. Honeymooned in London and Paris, We settled in Redondo Beach CA with our dog, Lucy, the Standard Poodle.
+I proposed on one knee at Stanley Park in Vancouver, BC.
+We married in a small ceremony on Zuma beach in Malibu, CA. Honeymooned in London and Paris, We settled in Redondo Beach, CA with our dog, Lucy, the Standard Poodle.

 My wife suggested I pursue my dream to be a screenwriter.
-I took a year off from work, attended Robert McKee’s infamous “Story Seminar” and wrote two full-length screenplays.
-The first a romantic coming-of-age comedy “Heart to Hang on To.”
-Neither funny nor insightful, it was tossed upon the pile of 50,000 other screenplays registered with the Writers Guild that year.
+I took a year off from work, attended Robert McKee’s infamous “Story Seminar,” and wrote two full-length screenplays.
+The first is a romantic coming-of-age comedy, “Heart to Hang on To.”
+It was neither funny nor insightful; the screenplay was tossed upon the pile of 50,000 other scripts registered with the Writers Guild that year.
 It went nowhere.
-My second screenplay, “Woody Turns 40,” set against the backdrop of the LA health club scene was even worse than Heart.
+My second screenplay, “Woody Turns 40,” set against the LA health club scene backdrop, was even worse than Heart.
 I realized that screenwriting wasn’t for me and went back to the world of professional sales.

-After a brief stint as an independent consultant, I landed a job with the business information giant, Dun & Bradstreet (D&B).
-This was a terrific job with a company loaded with talented people.
+After a brief stint as an independent consultant, I landed a job with the business information giant Dun & Bradstreet (D&B).
+This was a terrific job, and the company was loaded with talented people.
 D & B, however, was a company in major flux.
 When I joined, they had 11,000 employees.
 When I left, almost seven years later, they had 3900.
 Quite a shift.
-Every year a re-org, new managers, new territories and different accounts.
-While unnerving at times, I did gain exposure to some of the largest companies in the USA become educated with data and marketing.
+Every year a re-org, new managers, new territories, and different accounts.
+While unnerving at times, I did gain exposure to some of the largest companies in the USA and earned a priceless education in data and marketing.

 Meanwhile, Lucy the Poodle taught Annette and me about caring for someone other than ourselves.
-This dog paved the way for us thinking about having a kid.
-In, retrospect, the DINK (double income no kids) life was getting a bit old.
+This dog paved the way for us to think about having a kid.
+In retrospect, the DINK (double income, no kids) life was getting a bit old.

-This kid discussion soon took on a somewhat sinister tone, and a Faustian bargain was struck, “if we have the child, we have to move to slower paced place to raise him!”
-Annette agreed, and the Stalkers packed up their 4-month-old baby and headed up the 5 Freeway settling initially in Roseville CA.
+This kid discussion soon took on a somewhat sinister tone, and having a child struck a Faustian bargain, “if we have the child, we have to move to a slower-paced place to raise him!”
+Annette agreed, and the Stalkers packed up their 4-month-old baby and headed up the 5 Freeway, settling initially in Roseville, CA.